 About Hart Studio Residential Architecture

-Hart Studio is one of Denver’s boutique standouts, founded by principal, licensed architect and AIA member, Tomas Hart, who was also previously the principal of The Architecture Studio.
-Hart tackles everything from remodels and basements to moderate additions, pop-tops, and new houses square one.
-They’ve worked in neighborhoods with very different aesthetic character — Victorians and Denver Squares in Capitol Hill, Bungalows in Wash Park, and Tudors in Park Hill.
-In the last decade, they’ve received the Mayor’s Design Award and the CARE First Place: Interior Remodel award.
+Hart Studio is one of Denver’s boutique standouts, founded by the principal architect and AIA member, Tomas Hart.
+In the past, Hart led another successful firm, The Architecture Studio.
+Today, Hart’s architecture company takes on a wide range of design projects, from remodels and basements to moderate additions, pop-tops, and new houses square one.
+The firm has worked in neighborhoods with varying aesthetic characters: Victorians and Denver Squares in Capitol Hill, Bungalows in Wash Park, and Tudors in Park Hill.
+That range of experience allows the company to showcase its ability to provide design solutions that fit the unique demands of its sophisticated clientele.
+In the last decade, the firm has received multiple recognitions for its works, including the Mayor’s Design Award and the CARE First Place: Interior Remodel award.

-In Denver’s Hilltop neighborhood, Hart Studio brought charm to life with historically inspired Spanish Mission Revival architecture.
-Highlights include an arched porch, eave brackets, wrought iron balcony railings, a red tile roof, custom pre-cast concrete details, and a stucco finish.
-The second floor addition provides four bedrooms, four French balconies, and two baths.
+In Denver’s Hilltop neighborhood, Hart Studio brought to life a historically inspired Spanish Mission Revival residence.
+Faithful to this timeless architectural style, the home features an arched porch, eave brackets, wrought iron balcony railings, a red tile roof, custom pre-cast concrete details, and a stucco finish.
+The second-floor addition was designed to house four bedrooms, four French balconies, and two baths.
 This graceful ode to a grand historic style is nothing less than regal.
-A full-scale remodel was required with a Park Hill Victorian, but additions and remodels are one of Hart Studio’s work foundations.
-With the help of GO Builders, a substantial addition clad in brick and shingle cut exterior doubles the space available in the house.
-Other highlights include a sky-lit entryway that leads to a new kitchen, a light-filled breakfast nook, two additional upstairs bedrooms, and period-appropriate, salvaged stained glass, well-paired with hip, modern lighting fixtures.
+For another project, the Park Hill Victorian, the firm conducted a full-scale remodel.
+With additions and remodels as two of the firm’s expertise, it was not surprising that Hart Studio delivered a highly commended and equally impressive work.
+The firm partnered with GO Builders to complete this project.
+The project highlights a sky-lit entryway that leads to a new kitchen, a light-filled breakfast nook, two additional upstairs bedrooms, and period-appropriate, salvaged stained glass, well-paired with hip, modern lighting fixtures.

 Nationals Silver Award for Best Architectural Design,